sendgrid/docs/content/docs/for-developers/partners/amazon-marketplace.md

 ### Adding Subusers

-You can only add subusers if you are on an AWS Pro plan.
+You can only add Subusers if you are on an AWS Pro plan.
 To upgrade your plan, see [Upgrading or Downgrading Your Account](#upgrading-or-downgrading-your-account).
 Subusers are SendGrid accounts that belong to a parent account.
-They have their permissions and credit limits, which you assign as you create the subusers.
+They have their permissions and credit limits, which you assign as you create the Subusers.
 Subusers help you segment your email sending and API activity.

-To get started with using subusers, see the [Subusers overview]({{root_url}}/ui/account-and-settings/subusers/).
+To get started with using Subusers, see the [Subusers overview]({{root_url}}/ui/account-and-settings/subusers/).

 ### Upgrading or Downgrading Your Account